-What impact will the proposal have on? lm pact Cert ainty Recommendation (to Acce Access to public services - N/A ? !
-Description of impact minimise or maximise impact) ning or provision of existing I infrastructure N/A - The proposed development will not impact or provide any social infrastructure new or existing and therefore will have a neutral impact in this regard.
-N/A ct on existing NHS services lanned healthcare capacity The proposed residential development will increase the population in the locality, therefore increasing the demand for healthcare services.
-The granting of the full planning permission will secure appropriate financial contributions to local healthcare services.
-Section 106 contributions to mitigate impact.
+What impact will the proposal have on?
+Impact Certainty Recommendation (to Acc cess to public services + - N/A ? !
+Description of impact minimise or maximise impact) aining or provision of existing ial infrastructure \boxtimes N/A - The proposed development will not impact or provide any social infrastructure new or existing and therefore will have a neutral impact in this regard.
+N/A act on existing NHS services planned healthcare capacity \boxtimes The proposed residential development will increase the population in the locality, therefore increasing the demand for healthcare services.
+New development brings additional tax receipts to pay for improved NHS services.

-lmp oact Cert ainty Recommendation (to Access to public services + - N/A ?
-I Description of impact minimise or maximise impact) Delivery of new provision, or replacement of a healthcare facility, meeting NHS requirements $\boxtimes$ $\boxtimes$ As mentioned above, the granting of the full planning permission will secure appropriate financial contributions to local healthcare services.
+Impact Cert ainty Recommendation (to Access to public services + - N/A ?
+I Description of impact minimise or maximise impact) Delivery of new provision, or replacement of a healthcare facility, meeting NHS requirements \boxtimes \boxtimes The proposed residential development will increase the population in the locality, therefore increasing the demand for healthcare services.
+New development brings additional tax receipts to pay for improved healthcare facilities locally.
+Capacity, location, and accessibility of other social infrastructure, such as primary, secondary, and post-19 education needs and community facilities. × \boxtimes The proposed development will increase the population in the locality, therefore appropriate financial contributions will be sought for infrastructure such as primary, secondary and post-19 education needs and community facilities where need is identified by the council.
 Section 106 contributions to mitigate impact.
-Capacity, location, and accessibility of other social infrastructure, such as primary, secondary, and post-19 education needs and community facilities. $\boxtimes$ The proposed development will increase the population in the locality, therefore appropriate financial contributions will be sought for infrastructure such as primary, secondary and post-19 education needs and community facilities where need is identified by the council Section 106 contributions to mitigate impact.
 Provision of opportunities for shared community use and colocation of services N/A - The proposed development will not provide any community facilities and will therefore have a neutral impact in this regard.
 Considered community facility provision not required given sustainable location of site and scale of development.
-The site is a housing allocated and not a mixed-use allocation and has therefore been identified solely for providing housing and not community facilities.
+This part of the allocation is purely for housing with the mixed-use elements located on the wider site.
+This application has therefore been identified solely for providing housing and not community facilities.
+Notwithstanding this, the site sits within a wider allocation (MU1) which include uses that meet the needs of the wider community.